debops/debops/docs/custom-features.rst

 Ansible.

-In DebOps, there is an entire playbook dedicated to this, located in ``playbooks/common.yml``.
-It includes multiple roles that prepare a host from an unknown to a known state - for example, a ``ferm``-based firewall will be installed and configured on a given host, unless disabled, some common, useful packages will be installed, and so on.
-Other DebOps roles not included in the ``common.yml`` playbook are designed for hosts that were configured by it
+In DebOps, there is an entire playbook dedicated to this, located in :file:`playbooks/common.yml`.
+It includes multiple roles that prepare a host from an unknown to a known state - for example, a :program:`ferm`-based firewall will be installed and configured on a given host, unless disabled, some common, useful packages will be installed, and so on.
+Other DebOps roles not included in the :file:`common.yml` playbook are designed for hosts that were configured by it
 - they might work outside of that environment, but it's not guaranteed.

 Host group namespace